 What does this chili look like and taste like?

 These chilies are typically used dry, and when dry they keep a rich red color that’s very appealing.
 In fact, the chemical that creates that color (Oleoresin) in the Byadgi is harvested for use in red dyes for products like nail polish.

 In shape, the Byadgi is much like the Kashmiri.
 The chili pod itself grows to 5 inches in length and tapers to a point.
 The skin is wrinkled and curved (from the pepper aging to red and the drying process).
 The Byadgi’s other name “Kaddi” actually means “stick-like” – which fits both the length and the dried quality of the pepper.

 Flavor-wise, this hot pepper is a little more sweet and aromatic than comparable dried peppers like the cayenne.
 Think a flavor more akin to paprika, but with a ton more heat.

 These peppers are typically used crushed into a powder to provide an aromatic heat for authentic Indian cuisine, like sambar and masala.
 It can also be used as a paprika substitute for those that like bigger heat, though obviously paprika is obviously much easier to source (available at all supermarkets).

 Where can you buy Byadgi chilies?

 The good news – it’s being exported now more than ever, making it more available outside of India than it once as.
 That doesn’t mean it’s easy to source, though.
-You can buy Byadgi chilies online and you likely can find them in Indian specialty stores.
+You can buy Byadgi chilies online (Amazon), and you likely can find them in Indian specialty stores.
 You can also pick up Byadgi pepper seeds if you’d like to grow them yourself.